pytask-dev/pytask-julia/README.md

 pytask-julia allows you define a default environment via your [pytask configuration file](https://pytask-dev.readthedocs.io/en/stable/tutorials/configuration.html).

-Use the `julia_project` key to define an absolute path or a path relative to your configuration file to point to your environment.
+Use the `julia_project` key to define a path to your configuration file to point to your environment.

 Probably your environment files `Manifest.toml` and `Project.toml` reside at the root of your project folder as well as your pytask configuration file.
 Then, the content will